UNTITLED MIGRANT

 A. Rimbaud

-Untitled Migrant is a chant to migration and its heroes, created thanks to the participation of migrant communities in São Paulo and Lisbon.
+Untitled Migrant is a chant to migration and to its everyday heroes, created through collaborations with migrant communities in São Paulo and Lisbon.
+The installation brings together an affective migrant cartography and a series of lithographs printed on fabric.

 The Affective Migrant Cartography